evildmp/diataxis-documentation-framework/needs.rst

 Axes of knowledge
 --------------------------

-It's important to understand that Diátaxis is intended to apply to documentation pertaining to a *practical craft*, a *technical skill* - such as the use of a product.
+It's important to understand that Diátaxis is intended to be applied to documentation pertaining to a *practical craft*, a *technical skill* - such as the use of a product.
 Successful exercise of any such craft or skill involves both theoretical grasp (knowledge and understanding), and an ability to apply that in practice, to work with the tools and materials of the craft.